venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow_xip.md

 ## Enabling secure XIP using OTFA

+\note This feature is only valid for HSSE device.

 - Applications stored in external flash are susceptible to physical and logical attacks.
 Ensuring the security and safety of the image executed in place is important to achieve advanced security for the device.
+\cond SOC_AM263PX
 - Signing and encrypting application image to be executed from flash enables this.
+AM263PX is equipped with OTFA (On-The-Fly-Authentication and Decryption) hardware module to authenticate and decrypt an application running from flash.
+\endcond
+\cond SOC_AM261X
-AM261X and AM263PX are equipped with OTFA (On-The-Fly-Authentication and Decryption) hardware module to authenticate and decrypt an application running from flash.
+- Signing and encrypting application image to be executed from flash enables this.
+AM261X is equipped with OTFA (On-The-Fly-Authentication and Decryption) hardware module to authenticate and decrypt an application running from flash.
+\endcond
 - OTFA can be configured to authenticate and decrypt up to four distinct regions in the flash, with different keys.
+The key management for OTFA is expected to be done by HSM Run Time Firmware.
-- The application binary, converted to MCELF format is post-processed for safety and security using the __`genimage.py`__ tool [Refer \ref TOOLS_BOOT]
+- The application binary, converted to MCELF format is post-processed for safety and security using the __genimage.py__ tool [Refer \ref TOOLS_BOOT]

-To enable security in XIP image,
+### Steps enable security in XIP image,
-  1. Enter the OTFA configuration settings in JSON format like below:
+  1. Enter the OTFA configuration settings in JSON format as shown in the example json file below:
     \code
     {
     "mac_size": 4,